 Table 3.2 shows the factors that have been calculated for each pollutant.
-For most sectors the factors are fairly close to unity.
-The largest reductions in activity were for transport related sectors.
+For most sectors the factors are above or fairly close to unity.
+For most sectors this results in levels of activity close to prepandemic levels.
+The exception is for aircraft and air support, where scaling factors close to unity reflect a continuation of much lower activity levels than in earlier years.

 In previous assessments we have compared temperature data for the compliance year and the NAEI year in order to calculate a scaling factor to apply to domestic emissions.
-The BEIS energy trends data used to calculate the 2020/2019 Covid-19 scaling factor should already incorporate the influence of temperature on energy demand and thus an additional scaling was not required for 2020.
+The BEIS energy trends data used to calculate the 2021/2020 Covid-19 scaling factors should already incorporate the influence of temperature on energy demand and thus an additional scaling was not required for 2021.

-Technical report on UK supplementary modelling assessment under the Air Quality Standards Regulations 2010 for 2020
+Technical report on UK supplementary modelling assessment under the Air Quality Standards Regulations 2010 for 2021 | 20

-Table 3.2 - 2020/2019 Covid-19 scaling factors for 2020 PCM compliance modelling
+Table 3.2 - 2021/2020 Covid-19 scaling factors for 2021 PCM compliance modelling